most common mechanical assistance in Humanitarian Demining is

 machines can really achieve cost-effectiveness is when they

-are pooled within one company and hired out as a resource to
+are pooled and hired out as a resource to

 a number of demining groups active in the same region - and even then, a large size and weight can really inhibit access to sites.